helicalinsight/helicalinsight/README.md

 ## License

-See the [LICENSE](LICENSE) file in the repository root.
+See the [LICENSE](LICENSE) and [LICENSE-HICL](LICENSE-HICL.MD) files in the repository root.
 If no license file is present yet, contact [Helical Insight](https://www.helicalinsight.com/) for licensing terms before redistribution.

 ## Support